ACC and Conciliation

 Unlike review proceedings conciliation is less adversarial and sees the conciliator play an active role, which often includes suggestions to the parties on possible solutions and ways to settle the dispute.

-If no settlement can be reach a claimant retains the right to proceed or to continue with the review process.
+If no settlement can be reached, a claimant retains the right to proceed or to continue with the review process.

 ACC will meet the costs of FairWay being involved, including coordinating the conciliation, providing the conciliator and providing a venue.